 Christian Academy is required to account for every student every day school is in session.
-Therefore, if a student will be absent or tardy for any reason, a parent must call the school by 9:00 a.m.
-You may also notify your child's teacher concerning the absence, but you should first communicate with the school office.
+Therefore, if a student will be absent or tardy for any reason, a parent must call the school by 9:15 a.m.
 You may request a list of homework assignments from teachers or students may also check Canvas for their missed assignments.
 This is the student/parent's responsibility in the event of any absence.

 Upon the student's return to school parents are asked to submit a note supporting the absence.
-Parents are also encouraged to stagger the times of appointments to avoid accumulating absences in the same class; please schedule doctor appointments and family vacations so that attendance at school is affected as little as possible.
+Parents are also encouraged to stagger the times of appointments to avoid accumulating absences in the same class.
+Please schedule doctor appointments and family vacations so that attendance at school is affected as little as possible.